March 1, 2021

 Although we can’t control if and when our child has a nightmare or night terror, there are some measures we can take to help prevent them:

 • Make sure your child is not consistently overtired!
 Overtiredness and sleep debt are often connected to nightmares and night terrors.
-If your child is no longer napping, make sure he is still in bed between 6:30-8:00 pm, and consider having a regular quiet time during the day to help him rest and reset.

 • Cut out any kind of screen time at least one hour before bed, though two hours is ideal.
+A good rule of thumb is once it’s dinner time, screens are off for the night!

 • Avoid high doses of vitamins at bedtime.
+If you give your child vitamins, aim for morning/earlier in the day!

 How should we respond to a nightmare?